-Marketing automation (MA) is quickly becoming a necessity in B2B marketing because lead nurturing is particularly difficult to measure.
-Successful MA platforms can turn marketing leads into genuine sales and help grow your business quickly.
+Marketing automation (MA) is growing in popularity for marketers because lead nurturing is particularly difficult to measure.
+Successful MA platforms can turn leads into genuine sales and help grow your business quickly.
 But how do people and processes make or break Marketing Automation efforts?

 It is a fact that many B2B businesses have no idea what the returns on their marketing investments are.
 Questions like 'How much revenue did the last e-mail campaign generate?' or 'How many leads came in as a result of the new landing page I created?' leave them struggling for answers.
 Without concrete facts and figures to support their marketing efforts they are often forced to resort to best-guest answers.